greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >word2vec is a shallow neural network (one layer for projection, no activation or non-linearity is used in this layer), therefore it is deep learning, nor any of the methods which use similar techniques.

-**We agree that word2vec, node2vec and similar methods use a shallow neural network, which means these models aren't considered deep learning.
+**We agree that word2vec, node2vec and similar methods use a shallow neural network, which means these models aren't considered "deep learning".
 We updated the title to be "Neural networks" and replaced instances of deep learning with neural networks.**

 ```diff